ShizukaDonaghue/luve/README.md

 ## Media
-* Hero image is from [Freepik](https://www.freepik.com/).
+* The hero image is from [Freepik](https://www.freepik.com/).
 * Placeholder image is from [Adobe Stock](https://stock.adobe.com/fi/search?k=photo%20coming%20soon).
 * Loading Spinner is from [SpinKit](https://tobiasahlin.com/spinkit/).

 ## Code
-* Solution for the issue [#84](https://github.com/ShizukaDonaghue/luve/issues/84) related to product reviews deletion was from [Stackoverflow](https://stackoverflow.com/questions/70346755/django-deleting-using-modal-show-and-delete-only-the-first-item-from-the-tabl).
+* Solution for the issue [#84](https://github.com/ShizukaDonaghue/luve/issues/84) related to product review deletion was from [Stackoverflow](https://stackoverflow.com/questions/70346755/django-deleting-using-modal-show-and-delete-only-the-first-item-from-the-tabl).

 * Solution for the issue [#86](https://github.com/ShizukaDonaghue/luve/issues/86) related to jQuery validation for the checkout form was from [Stackoverflow](https://stackoverflow.com/questions/47332825/jquery-functions-not-firing-with-stripe-elements).